All Episodes

 This is not the Congress.

-This is a single citizen sitting in a back room of some dark office somewhere with a fax machine, Telling everybody else what we ought to do and have our popcorn pop, whether we ought to eat Chinese food or not, sitting around because this economy is so prosperous,
+This is a single citizen sitting in a back room of some dark office somewhere with a fax machine, telling everybody else what we ought to do and have our popcorn pop, whether we ought to eat Chinese food or not, sitting around because this economy is so prosperous.

-this guy can earn a living raising money from the fear-mongered and the panicked over all this, so he can sit out there and issue these faxes to the media, get his name in the news and get a whole story published about this when there's not one official bone of substance to it.
+This guy can earn a living raising money from the fear-mongered and the panicked over all this so he can sit out there and issue these faxes to the media, get his name in the news, and get a whole story published about this when there's not one official bone of substance to it.

 That's not the point.

-But no, no, no, I understand what you're saying.
+No, I understand what you're saying.

 I wasn't even commenting on that.